deanmcniven/wsl2-vpn-support/README.md

 ## Why is this script different?

-Most other solutions on the internet infolve settings the Interface Metric of the VPN interface to a really high number, essentially routing traffic from the WSL2 instance straight to the internet rather than over the VPN.
+Most other solutions on the internet involve setting the Interface Metric of the VPN interface to a really high number, essentially routing traffic from the WSL2 instance straight to the internet rather than over the VPN.